 Note: not all OVPs offer white label service at affordable prices.
 Ustream / IBM Cloud Video, for example, charges $999 per month for plans that include access to custom branding.
-You might want to look at a video streaming solution that includes white label at all plans levels.
+You might want to look at a video streaming solution that includes white-label at all plan levels.

 3. Save money and make money

-Contracts and pricing with are simpler with an OVP, too.
+Contracts and pricing are simpler with an OVP, too.
 Direct CDN contracts can be confusing and often are based on multiple modifiers including where bandwidth was consumed, what features are enabled on your account, and more.
-DaCast, on the other hand, offers pay-as-you-go pricing with zero commitment.
+Dacast, on the other hand, offers pay-as-you-go pricing with zero commitment.

 4. Access to video APIs